sdrasco/freedact/README.md

 When a subject name appears nearby, the detector records it so later stages can link all references to a consistent pseudonym.

+## NER (optional)

+Named-entity recognition for people, organizations and locations is provided via spaCy when available.
+Install the optional dependencies with `pip install .[ner]` and choose a model through `config.detectors.ner.model` (defaults to ``en_core_web_trf``).
+If spaCy or the model is unavailable, the detector falls back to lightweight pattern rules or a pure-Python regex engine.
+Setting `config.detectors.ner.require` to `true` raises an error instead of falling back.

 ## Quick start (CLI)

 ```bash